 Whether that’s because David doesn’t like putting on clothes anymore or, Debra, the whitest person you know without a musical bone in her body, has decided to become a rap star and practises at 3am while sounding like a dying cat, something needs to change for both your eyes and ears to stop burning.

 These disagreements are generally solved by leaving passive aggressive notes for each other around the household, whilst simultaneously avoiding speaking to each other face-to-face.
 Continue the cycle until you forgot what you were pissed off about in the first place.

-You even held your tongue when Jessica became full vegan hippie, stopped showering and literally staged a process of covering herself in ketchup and crying like the animal you were about to eat, every time you cooked meat.
+You even held your tongue when Jessica became full vegan hippie, stopped showering and literally staged a protest of covering herself in ketchup and crying like the animal you were about to eat, every time you cooked meat.

 Sides are chosen.
 The house becomes a war zone.
 Household items are sacrificed.
 You bring your best psychological war tactics by replacing every photo of their family in their room with baby photos of you and changing all their mobile tones to Nickleback songs.